elliotsayes/vouch-gitcoin-passport-offchain/server/README.md

-# VouchX Server
+# Vouch-AO-Balance Server

-This server is a simple service that provides the ability to authorize users onm twitter via OAuth and then vouch for approved wallet addresses.
+This server is a simple service that provides the ability to verify the wallets AO balance and then vouch for approved wallet addresses.

 ## Deployment